N8-CIR-Bede/documentation/software/index.rst

   not return from a call to the HDF5 library, you may have hit a similar issue.
-The current workaround is to instruct OpenMPI to use an alternative MPI-IO implementation with the command: ``export OMPI_MCA_io=ompio`` The trade off is that, in some arease, this alternative is extremely slow.
+The current workaround is to instruct OpenMPI to use an alternative MPI-IO implementation with the command: ``export OMPI_MCA_io=ompio`` The trade off is that, in some areas, this alternative is extremely slow and so should be used with caution.

 NetCDF